Skip to content

 What are Abrasive Grains?

 Abrasive grains are (either natural or synthetic) hard materials used to remove excess material from the surface.
 Any hard minerals that are used on metal, wood, alloys, or other materials to grind or polish them are called abrasive grains.
 The classification of abrasives is based on either natural or synthetic abrasives.
-Diamond, emery, corundum are natural abrasives.
+Diamond, emery, and corundum are natural abrasives.

 Synthetic aluminum oxide, silicon carbide, zirconium, ceramic alumina, natural diamond, and other minerals are used to design abrasive grains.
 These materials are called abrasive due to their hardness and sharp particle form.